 I admit: I have fed the bears.
-And no, I am not talking about my Bear and the Little Bear.
+And no, I am not talking about my Bear and the cubs.
 I am talking about the people who continue to bash me in comments and in my inbox and on their own blogs.
 Why is this the curve at the top?
 You have no concept of what is to come, so this is the smooth part of the ride where your anticipation builds expecting something fun.

 The First Plunge

 I have never made any secret of the fact I have been married more than once or that I have been divorced.
 From said marriages, I learned much of what I impart-both from the standpoint of what to and what not to do.
 From classes, doctors, therapists, study and programs, like Refuse to Be a Victim, I have learned more about how abusive things happen, continue and re-happen.

 From witnessing more than one 50+ year marriage (and one three months shy of 60), I learned the pieces necessary for longevity.
 From proctoring divorces in real time, I have seen the devastating effects on all parties.